wbamberg/securecontext-checker/secure-context-analysis.md

 Most of these discrepancies seem to be either:

 - editorial choices in MDN, like `Geolocation.getCurrentPosition()`
-- cases where browsers enforce a secure context requirement although the specification does not require it
+- cases where features are not marked secure context required in the Web IDL, but require a permission, so are implicitly secure context required

 ### Secure context in WebIDL, not secure context in MDN